Home » Tutorials » How to Change Text Color and Style in Python

 Necessary Libraries

-We need a graphical user interface (GUI) so make sure to install the tkinter library via the terminal or your command prompt:
+A graphical user interface (GUI) is needed, so make sure to install the tkinter library through your terminal or command prompt:

 $ pip install tk